cannawen/dota-gsi-discord-bot/development.md

 # Development

--   Make sure your `node --version` is at least v18.15.0
 -   `npm install`
 -   `npm run build`
 -   `npm start`
+---
+-   Make sure your `node --version` is at least v18.15.0
 -   `npm run start:dev` or `npm run test:dev` for hot reloading
+-   `fly deploy` to deploy to fly.io

 ## Node and Typescript

-When `npm start` is run, it will first run `tsc` which will transpile typescript files in the `src` directory to javascript in the `build` directory
+When `npm start` is run, it will first run `tsc` which will transpile typescript files in the `src` directory to javascript in the `build` directory. `rimraf` is used to `rm -rf` the build directory between builds

 ## Dependencies